sebas77/Svelto.MiniExamples/README.md

 New Mini Examples for Svelto.ECS and Svelto.Tasks

-Note: these examples are using unofficial versions of Svelto that you won't find on the main repository until officially released.
+Warning: these examples may use using unofficial versions of Svelto that you won't find on the main repository until officially released.

 ## Example 1: Doofuses Must Eat